 In 2019, Sacksteder returned to oil painting after a hiatus while pregnant and for general health reasons.
 She has since adopted safe oil painting practices and implements them when teaching painting.
 Sacksteder and her family live in Ypsilanti, Michigan, outside of Detroit.
 Sacksteder works from her studio in Ypsilanti, and is a professor in the School of Art + Design at Eastern Michigan University.

-Amy Sacksteder’s paintings, drawings, collages, and installations explore artifacts as vehicles of human connection to specific places and occurrences.
-Compelled by our interactions with the land and landscape, she investigates the personal, environmental, and political significances of place.
-Sacksteder has recently been exploring fences as interrupters of vantages and direct movement and as signals of imposed safety.
-She silver leafs hand-cut paper fences, allowing the entropy of tarnish to continue acting upon the pieces after they leave the studio.
+My paintings, drawings, collages, and installations explore artifacts as vehicles of human connection to specific places and occurrences.
+Compelled by human interactions with the land and landscape, I investigate the personal, environmental, and political significances of place.
+In the wake of the 2016 election, I had a one-year-old son.
+I navigated fears associated with parenting in a seemingly new and divided country through painting and paper cut installations.
+I explored fences as interrupters of vantages and direct movement and as signals of imposed safety.
+I silver leaf hand-cut paper fences, allowing the entropy of tarnish to continue acting upon the pieces after they leave the studio.